 Entering through a cheerful purple bridge over a dry creek bed, the buzz of the bees and the stone steps pulled me into the garden.
 Even in this late season, after the driest year I remember, there were flowers that lingered.

-Plants were labeled, so I began my study, searching out species I’d seen but couldn’t name and verifying names I thought I knew.
+Someone had thoughtfully labeled the plants, so I began my study, searching out species I’d seen but couldn’t name and verifying names I thought I knew.
 These botanical gardens are so helpful – I love their handy identification tags and descriptions.
-I walked around clucking with surprise at names I would never have guessed (propeller plant?) and humming with agreement at the more familiar (so many types of aloe!)
+I walked around clucking with surprise at names I would never have guessed (propeller plant?) and humming with agreement at the more familiar (so many types of aloe.)

 All the species are adapted to the dry California climate.
 Like these:

 And some blossoming plants served a higher purpose, helping a special little creature steal the show…

 …and keep stealing the show…